lancej1022/monorepo/README.md

 ## Documentation

-To get started with OrbitKit, head over to the [documentation](https://orbitkit.dev) website where you can find installation instructions and how to work with the codebase.
+To get started with monorepo, head over to the [documentation](https://monorepo.dev) website where you can find installation instructions and how to work with the codebase.

 ## License